MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 |Edit settings|No|N/A|N/A|Yes|No|No|
 |Manage tabs, apps, and connectors|No|N/A|N/A|Yes<sup>4</sup>|Yes<sup>5</sup>|No|

-<sup>1</sup>Assuming the policy that you, the admin, sets allows the user to create private channels.<br>
+<sup>1</sup>Assuming the policy that you, the admin, configured allows the user to create private channels.<br>
 <sup>2</sup>Each team has a setting that team owners can turn on or off to allow team members to create private channels.
 Team owners can always create private channels.<br>
 <sup>3</sup>Assuming the private channel owner isn't the last owner of the channel. <br>
 <sup>4</sup>Requires the team to have an app installed for a private channel to use it.<br>